Queens of Carnival - Rainhas de Bateria: Carnival Queens Costumes, Origins & History

 These Goddesses of Carnaval must possess specific attributes to become an authentic Drum Queen.
 As we explained in our Brazil Carnival Frequently Asked Questions, not all Carnaval muses are Drum Queens.
 The Rainhas de Bateria are at the top of the social status chain (for women) within Brazil´s Carnaval and are responsible for “opening and welcoming” the percussionists of the drums section in every major samba school in Brazil.
 The post is extremely sought after and sparks lively competition within possible candidates.
 The Rainhas de Bateria are generally young ( between 18-50 ), and very physical.
 This is so since she needs to have all the necessary energy to samba dance during a series of backstage events such as samba rehearsals, technical parades, shows, promotional video-clips and the samba parties.

 Below, a HD Video of a typical Brazil Carnival Queen Costume that can cost more than US$ 15.000,00.
+Evelyn Bastos the actual Queen from Mangueira Samba School is seen on this video, with a great presentation and samba routine!!

 Apart from being young and marvelous, the Rainhas de Bateria also have to be very photogenic, as to attract as much attention as possible by specialized media and general public.
 Carnaval Drum Queens are photographed all year long, and this media interest and exposure adds popularity and glamour to the final showing of the samba school during the official parade.
 Within all attributes, charisma is probably the most important one.
 A Carnaval Drum Queen in Brazil should be extremely charismatic, being able to arouse empathy in the samba school audience, samba school community, media, and general public.
 A classic example is Luiza Brunet, also called "Queen of all Queens."